mbsenergy/eikonapir/README.md

-# eikonapir
+# eikondata
-**R wrapper for Refinitiv Eikon API**
+**R wrapper for LSEG Eikon Data API**

 ---

 ## Overview
-`eikonapir` provides a streamlined interface for retrieving financial data from the Refinitiv Eikon platform directly within `R`.
-The package wraps around the Eikon Scripting API, allowing users to access historical time series and forward market data efficiently in `data.table` format.
+`eikondata` provides a streamlined interface for retrieving financial data from the LSEG Eikon Data platform directly within `R`.
+The package wraps around the Eikon API, allowing users to access historical time series and forward market data efficiently in `data.table` format.

 ---